TheDropouts/TicTacToe/docs/AdministrationManual.md

 ## Testing
 If you want to run unit tests you simply need to open git terminal and make sure that you are located in the application folder.<br/>
 Type the following command `npm test`

+## Latest Version
+If you want the latest version of the application, you need to be use Git and access the root of the application.
+When in the root of the application you can type `git pull origin master` that will give you the latest version of the application.